codenlighten/ai-algo-agents/colab_package/README.md

 - Alternative upload methods
 - **Note**: Our repo is now public, so this is optional

+### 5. **BUFFERING_FIX.md** - Technical Details ⭐ NEW
+- Explains the "silent hang" issue and how we fixed it
+- Python `-u` flag and `flush=True` usage
+- Useful for understanding output buffering in Colab

+### 6. **TROUBLESHOOTING_CELLS.md** - Diagnostic Code ⭐ NEW
+- Ready-to-use cells for testing and debugging
+- Quick test, GPU monitoring, checkpoint viewing
+- Resume from checkpoint, force stop training
+- Copy-paste into your notebook as needed

 ---

 ## 🎯 How to Use